sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You admittedly appreciated the plain black cowl for warmth, though.

 Despite discovering that you look like some kind of devil doll, and those in the Castle who had witnessed Jevil's downfall turning to run whenever they crossed paths with you, you found you didn't mind the body so much.
+You missed yours of course, but... this would do.

 No, your desire was to learn magic.
 Having grown up in a world without it, and the constant hum of energy coursing through your body left you wanting an outlet, wanting to experiment.